Chi Psi: Activities

 The Chi Psi Educational Trust has funded the Program for Excellence, consisting of workshops that instill the fraternity's members with a respect for themselves, the people they are around, and their community.

 Chapters

 Chi Psi refers to its chapters as Alphas.

 Leadership

 President

-The President of Chi Psi is known as the #7.
+The national President of Chi Psi is known as the #7.
 The first #7 was elected in 1879, thirty-eight years after the founding of Chi Psi.
 The #7's are:

 Executive Director

 The executive director of Chi Psi is known as the #23.
 The first #23 was appointed in 1921.
 The #23's are:

-Notable alumni
+Notable members

 Chapter or member misconduct

 A pledge named Gordie Bailey died of an alcohol overdose at University of Colorado Boulder in 2004.
 He was found face down on the floor of the Chi Psi house, where members had drawn slurs all over his body while he was passed out.
 The Chi Psi chapter was temporarily suspended.
 A 2017 USA Today article used Bailey's death to illustrate that fraternity chapters frequently continue operations with little interruption after a death.